jurekkow/functional-potatoes/README.md

 You can notice that we have to:
 - Drop unneeded fields
 - Extract kind name from inconsistent structure
-- Convert price per ton to proce per kg
+- Convert price per ton to price per kg
-- Format kind name, so that each word starts with capital letter and there is a "(Premium)" sufix for potatoes more expensive than 5 units
+- Format kind name, so that each word starts with capital letter and there is a "(Premium)" suffix for potatoes more expensive than 5 units
-- Finally map fields to `"name`" and `"priceKG"`
+- Finally, map fields to `"name`" and `"priceKG"`

 # Let's code! :computer:
 This repo has a working solution, so you can just read throgh it's